-What happens during a property inspection?
+What happens during a property appraisal?

 How long until the home appraisal report is ready?

-What’s in the appraisal report?
+What’s in the home appraisal report?

 The report includes an estimated home value.
-It also may include property details such as floor plans, square footage, photos and area maps with nearby "comparable" properties sold in the past 6 to 12 months.
+It also may include property details such as floor plans, square footage, and photos and area maps with nearby "comparable" properties sold in the past 6 to 12 months.
 Rental units may include comparable rent schedules.

 What if a property appraisal comes in higher or lower than expected?